 Availability

-Both the regular and golden variety of the Weather loach can be found in most good fish stores or purchased online, with prices beginning at around $6 or $7 per fish.
+Both the regular and golden varieties of Dojo loaches are usually available in fish stores or online, priced at around $6 or $7 per fish.

 Product Recommendations